LouiseFrankGunge/Indoor-and-energy-/A4/README.md

 **Identification of different MEP elements**

-The purpose of this assignment is to understand the terminology and object naming conventions used for mechanical components such as pipes, radiators, and air handling units (AHUs) in Blender, and to compare these with the corresponding terms and structures used in OpenShell.
+The purpose of this assignment is to provide a clearer understanding of how MEP components such as pipes, radiators, and air handling units (AHUs), may be defined within IFC files, which may differ between IFC files.

-As mentioned, this is because the components are not always consistently named in the IFC file, as the naming can vary depending on how the model has been structured.
-In some cases, elements such as pipes, radiators, or AHUs may be defined as generic or non-specific objects.
-As a result, they cannot be easily identified or accessed through Python scripting, which can complicate the process of linking or manipulating these elements within the MEP model.
+This is important because components are not always named consistently in IFC files; the assigned types can vary depending on how the model was created.
+In some cases, elements like pipes, radiators, or AHUs may be defined as generic objects rather than specific IFC classes.
+As a result, they cannot be easily identified or accessed through Python, which complicates the process of locating, linking, or manipulating these elements within an MEP model.

 **IFC types**